 When entering into an accretive acquisition, it’s important to look at the numbers to determine if the merger or acquisition you’re involved in is going to work out financially for your company.
-Knowledge of how to calculate earnings per share (commonly abbreviated as EPS) and how that plays into the merger of two companies is paramount; it can make the difference between a financially successful transaction or a failure.
-But first, we have to look at what defines an accretive acquisition.
+Knowledge of how to calculate earnings per share (EPS) and how that plays into the merger of two companies is paramount; it can make the difference between a financially successful transaction or a failure.

 It’s All About Accretive Acquisition